 2. A wonderful scientific environment

-The key to being a great vet is combining practical skills with excellent grounding in the science underlying practice – and the Cambridge course gives you just that.
+The key to being a great vet is combining practical skills with excellent grounding in the science underlying practice – and the Cambridge course provides just that.

 Cambridge gives you the unique opportunity to study to become a vet at the world’s premier science university – also consistently ranked as the best-funded and most productive UK university.